3DGenomes/TADbit/doc/source/tutorial/tutorial_1_general.rst

                             hic_data="../../scripts/sample_data/HIC_gm06690_chr19_chr19_100000_obs.txt", resolution=100000)

 .. warning::
-   TADBit assumes that Hi-C data matrices starts at chromosome position 1.
+   TADbit assumes that Hi-C data matrices starts at chromosome position 1.
 If your matrix do not represents the full chromosome length, fill the missing columns and rows with zeros.

 .. note::
-   by default TADBit will not search for centromeres, however, as, in this example, we know that we are working with chromosome 19, we can ask TADBit search for it as explained in :ref:`forbidden_regions`
+   by default TADbit will not search for centromeres, however, as, in this example, we know that we are working with chromosome 19, we can ask TADbit search for it as explained in :ref:`forbidden_regions`

 .. note::
-   TADBit parser is also able to read compressed data directly (gzip files).
+   TADbit parser is also able to read compressed data directly (gzip files).

 Unconventional data format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some cases users may found data that are not readable by TADBit.
+In some cases users may found data that are not readable by TADbit.
 In such case, a parser function can be written and passed as an argument to the ``add_experiment`` function:

 .. code:: python